 I don’t mean any of this in the fatalistic sense of “we are all going to die”, but more in the sense of why not find the joy in your life as it is.
 Of course I still plan for the future.
 While I might die tomorrow it is just as likely that I will live for another 50 years.
-I would like to be prepared for either eventuality, but I don’t want to put more energy into one over the other.
+I would like to be prepared for either eventuality.
+But I don’t want to put more energy into one over the other.

 And I am quite happy with this stability, especially knowing that for most people no matter how much they save they always feel as if it isn’t enough.
-Some might disagree with me, but life is not meant for amassing a bunch of stuff or for sacrificing connections and experiences in order to gain security.
+Some might disagree with me.
+But life is not meant for amassing a bunch of stuff or for sacrificing connections and experiences in order to gain security.

 When all is said and done, you can’t take it with you, not a single penny of it.
-I don’t think I will ever regret not making enough money, but I would definitely regret not spending time with my daughter, not connecting more with my wife and not at least trying to find peace within myself.
+I don’t think I will ever regret not making enough money.
+But I would definitely regret not spending time with my daughter.
+I’ll also regret not connecting more with my wife.
+Finally, I would regret not at least trying to find peace within myself.